Interacting with a Child Who Has Autism Spectrum Disorder

 There are no hard-and-fast rules on how to communicate with a child with ASD.
 But many family members have had success with these tips:

 Be patient.
 It often takes a child with ASD longer to process information.
-You may need to slow down your conversation to his or her speed.
+You may need to slow down your conversation to their speed.
+Long pauses can be helpful.

 Teach the child how to express anger without being too aggressive.
 Children with ASD should know that they don't have to hold their anger and frustration inside.